-Individual V Provider Type: Hippotherapist or Therapeutic Riding Instructor Provider Qualifications License (specify): Elective (specify).
-Certificate (specify): To provide Equine Assisted Therapy the individual must have one of the following certificates: 1.
-Certified by the American Hippotherapy Certification Board; 2.
-Certified by the Professional Association of Therapeutic Horsemanship (PATH) International; 3.
-Certified by the Pennsylvania Council on Therapeutic Horsemanship (PACTH); or 4.
+Hippotherapist or Therapeutic Riding Instructor

+To provide Equine Assisted Therapy the individual must have one of the following certificates:

+- 1. Certified by the American Hippotherapy Certification Board; - 2.
+Certified by the Professional Association of Therapeutic Horsemanship (PATH) International; - 3.
+Certified by the Pennsylvania Council on Therapeutic Horsemanship (PACTH); or - 4.
 Other ODP-approved certification board.

-Other Standard (specify): To provide Equine Assisted Therapy the individual must meet the following standards: 1.
-Have a waiver service location in Pennsylvania or a state contiguous to Pennsylvania.
-2. Have a signed ODP Provider Agreement on file with ODP.
-3. Complete standard ODP required orientation and training.
-New providers demonstrate compliance with ODP standards through completion of a self-assessment ar validation of required documentation, policies and procedures. ıd 5.
-Have Commercial General Liability Insurance.
-6. Have criminal history clearances per 35 P.S.
+To provide Equine Assisted Therapy the individual must meet the following standards:

+- 1. Have a waiver service location in Pennsylvania or a state contiguous to Pennsylvania. - 2.
+Have a signed ODP Provider Agreement on file with ODP. - 3.
+Complete standard ODP required orientation and training. - 4.
+New providers demonstrate compliance with ODP standards through completion of a self-assessment and validation of required documentation, policies and procedures. - 5.
+Have Commercial General Liability Insurance. - 6.
+Have criminal history clearances per 35 P.S.
 10225.101 et seq. and 6 Pa.
-Code Chapter 15.
-7. Have child abuse clearance (when the participant is under age 18) as per 23 Pa.
+Code Chapter 15. - 7.
+Have child abuse clearance (when the participant is under age 18) as per 23 Pa.
 C.S.
-Chapter 63.
-8. Comply with Department standards related to provider qualifications.
-Verification of Provider Qualifications Entity Responsible for Verification: ODP or its Designee Frequency of Verification: At least once during a 3-year monitoring cycle and more frequently when deemed necessary by ODP.
+Chapter 63. - 8.
+Comply with Department standards related to provider qualifications.

+At least once during a 3-year monitoring cycle and more frequently when deemed necessary by ODP.
 New providers may be qualified more frequently depending on which monitoring cycle they are assigned to.

-7 Appendix C: Participant Services C-1/C-3: Provider Specifications for Service Service Type: Other Service Service Name: Music Therapy, Art Therapy and Equine Assisted Therapy Provider Category: Agency Provider Type: Agency Provider Qualifications
+Service Type: Other Service Service Name: Music Therapy, Art Therapy and Equine Assisted Therapy

+Provider Category:

+Agency

+Provider Type: